New Hampshire CPA Requirements: How to Become a Licensed CPA in New Hampshire

 • Hong Kong Institute of Certified Public Accountants (HKICPA)

 The New Hampshire Board of Accountancy accepts these IQAB recommendations.
-CPAs or chartered accountants from Ireland, Australia, New Zealand, Canada and Mexico may take the International Qualification Exam (IQEX) in order to attain reciprocal licensure in New Hampshire.
+CPAs or chartered accountants from Ireland, Australia, New Zealand, Canada and Mexico may take the International Qualification Exam (IQEX) in order to become licensed in New Hampshire.
 Apply here to take the International Uniform Certified Public Account Qualification Examination.

 Additionally, all foreign CPA licensure applicants must meet these requirements: